stefanDeveloper/heiDGAF/docs/pipeline.rst

 Stage 1: Log Storage
 ====================

-The primary goal of this stage is to temporarily store incoming log lines until they can be processed by subsequent stages of the pipeline.
+The primary goal of this stage is to temporarily store incoming loglines until they can be processed by subsequent stages of the pipeline.
 This buffering approach ensures that incoming log data is not lost and can be processed efficiently when the next stages are ready.